Drug Overdose Prevention

 - Impacts of justice involvement on economic and social advancement

 Substance use and overdose prevention programming can focus on a single level of the SEM, but interventions that work across multiple levels are more likely to be successful in preventing substance use and overdose.
-When discussing the social determinants of health, it is common to use the terms “upstream” and “downstream” to refer to the levels of an SEM.
-Upstream refers to policy changes and large scale prevention efforts, such as by a big hospital system, that have the potential to impact an entire community by addressing social determinants of health directly.
+When discussing the determinants of health, it is common to use the terms “upstream” and “downstream” to refer to the levels of an SEM.
+Upstream refers to policy changes and large-scale prevention efforts, such as by a big hospital system, that have the potential to impact an entire community by addressing determinants of health directly.
 Downstream refers to treatment and programs that are focused on individual behaviors and health outcomes rather than a larger group of people.

 Using the social-ecological model of substance use and overdose prevention (Figure 1), we can trace how a societal change can influence an individual’s health.
 At the societal level, legislation passed at the state level that supports expanding medication-assisted treatment (MAT) can have a positive impact on a community’s access to MAT as more providers and clinics are able to offer MAT.
 This policy change would be an upstream intervention.
 If MAT becomes more accessible in a community, it is possible that people living in that community will learn more about MAT and accept MAT as a type of treatment that people who use drugs can benefit from.
 If there is greater acceptance of MAT at the interpersonal level, a person using drugs might feel more comfortable using MAT and benefit from a reduction in stigma surrounding this type of treatment.
 This behavior change would be a downstream outcome.